Want to get some easy press coverage for your business?

 Something that you won’t find even in the best marketing books?

-Perfect.
-The Help a Reporter Out (HARO) is a great way to do that and should be at the heart of any public relations campaign.
+The Help a Reporter Out (HARO) service is a great way to do that and should be at the heart of any public relations campaign.

-HARO is a simple, and free, way to connect with thousands of journalists from major media outlets around the world.
+HARO is a simple, and free, way to connect with thousands of journalists from major media outlets around the world – it’s a lot like Response Source in the UK (although that is paid-for).

-When you sign up to HARO you’ll receive daily emails with journalists looking for quotes, expert opinion, case studies, feature story examples and spokespeople for their stories.
+When you sign up to Help A Reporter Out you’ll receive daily emails with journalists looking for quotes, expert opinion, case studies, feature story examples and spokespeople for their stories.

 It’s perfect for businesses like yours who want to be heard – it’s an essential public relations tool.